-- 1. Provide a name that represents your environment e.g. Test or Production. - 2.
-Provide a description that describes the function of your environment.
+- Provide a name that represents your environment e.g. "Test" or "Production". - 2.
+Provide a description of the function of your environment. - 3.
+Decide on the release approval policy the environment should use.

 - Creating a new deployment environment

 - Using the deployment environment panel

-- Editing the environment details
+- Editing environment details

 - Tasks for deployment environments

 - Triggers for deployment environments

 - Agents for deployment environments

 - Notifications for deployment environments

 - Variables for deployment environments

 - Permissions for deployment environments

 - Requirements for deployment environments

+- Release approval policy for deployment environments